Næstved: Churches

 Næstved has five Danish National Churches: St. Martin's Church, St. Peter's Church, Saint John's Church, Herlufsholm Church, and Holsted Church.
 There are other churches in the town, such as Sjølundkirken.

 Music and stage arts

 Grønnegades Kaserne Kulturcenter was opened in 2002 in what used to be military barracks.
 It is in the center of the city, only five minutes walk away from the station.
 Denmark's top artists perform here, along with various names from abroad.
 Amongst the best-known foreign artists to have visited Næstved over the last few years are Electric Light Orchestra (ELO), Beth Hart, Runrig, and Modern Talking.

 In recent years, various theatres have emerged in Næstved, culminating with the creation of an "Egns Teater" - a local theatre - in 2006.
 Performances by talented local artists add to Næstved's position as a cultural stronghold on Zealand outside Copenhagen.

-"Studenternes Hus" downtown (House of Students) is also a widely known and frequently used venue for local and national acts, as well as mid-range artistes from abroad.
-Cheap entry fees and a relaxed atmosphere attract a young crowd.
+"Studenternes Hus" downtown (House of Students) is also a widely known and frequently used venue for local and national acts, as well as the occasional international acts.